havardp/NTNU-TDT4160-ShopStop/README.md

 Where `IPADDRESS` is the IPv4 address of your machine.

 :warning: You need to manually change `ENV.dev.apiUrl` in **67/shopstop-frontend/environment.js** to `IPADDRESS:8000`. :warning:

-If you have trouble setting up the backend locally, you can change `ENV.dev.apiUrl` in **67/shopstop-frontend/environment.js** to `https://staging.shopstop.xyz/` though this is not recommended.

 ### Setting up Frontend